osslate/irc-message/README.md

 ### `createStream(options)`

-Factory function that returns an object stream, taking in `Buffer`s/`String`s of IRC data (delimited with CRLF sequences) and pushing objects containing the following keys:
+Returns an object stream, taking in `Buffer`s/`String`s of raw IRC data.
+Data should not be line-buffered, this stream handles splitting and buffering automatically. and pushing objects containing the following keys.

 * `raw` - unparsed IRC message (string)
 * `tags` - IRCv3 message tags